 - Accent lights

 All of these work very differently, so here’s a brief review of what’s what to help you select lights meet your expectations.

 Solar lights for accent lighting are generally designed to provide soft lighting to accentuate certain fixtures are areas of your garden; they are not meant to provide strong light.
 For example, they show where a path is, but you should not expect them to provide the same level of light as an overhead or post fixture.

 If you want a stronger accent light, select a Solar Accent Spot Light, which provide much brighter illumination and can also serve as safety guides for walkways.
-This video shows how accent lights can help delineate a walkway or path.

 Security Spot Lights and Flood Lights are designed to provide a strong solar lighting within a larger distance than accent lights or post lights; flood lights usually are stronger than spot lights and have a larger range of light and motion detection.

 Many solar-powered spotlights and floodlights are motion-detection and have manual on/off switches.
 Most also have cords that allow you to place the solar panel up to 9 to 15 feet away from the solar light, providing flexibility for lighting difficult areas.

 Solar lights for security can provide safety lighting, particularly in areas where electrical lighting would be impossible, costly, or disruptive to your existing landscape.
 And, solar lighting means considerable savings in non-renewable energy and utility costs.

 Lamps or Lamp Posts can refer to solar lights mounted to a wall, on a formal metal post, or on a deck, fence, wooden post or most flat horizontal surfaces.

 Lamp solar lighting give strong lighting within a given area, similar to a traditional front door light, or any low-voltage post-mounted electrical features.